 Instance Billing Method

-The billing method of the CLB instance.
+Select a metering method for the CLB instance.
 Valid values: Pay-By-CLCU and Pay-By-Specification.
 In this example, Pay-By-CLCU is selected.
+For differences between the pay-by-data-transfer and pay-by-specification metering methods, see Pay-as-you-go.

 Specification

-The performance of the CLB instance varies based on the specifications.
-For more information, see the Instance specifications section of the "Overview of CLB instances" topic.
+The performance metrics of a CLB instance varies based on the instance specification.
+For more information, see Instance types.

 This parameter is available only if you set the Instance Billing Method parameter to Pay-By-Specification.